 Daxi Old Street Introduction

-To alleviate traffic congestion and parking demand around Daxi Old Street during weekends, a free shuttle bus service between "Yuanmei Parking Lot and Daxi Old Street" will be provided starting today.
-For more details, please refer to the link.
-Starting today, the Wood Art Eco-Museum (Old Town Guided Tour Route) will meet at the Historical Museum (No. 23 Pujih Road, Daxi District).
-Daxi is the earliest developed area in Taoyuan, where small boats navigate the Dahan River for trade with the mainland, which led to the establishment of many businesses and merchants.
-During the Japanese colonial Taisho era, the Baroque architectural style became popular, and the old streets, such as Heping Road and Zhongshan Road, feature shops that blend Baroque ornamentation with traditional Minnan decorative patterns, including Greek pediments, Roman columns, and Chinese motifs like fish and bats that symbolize good fortune, creating a unique style specific to Daxi.
-Heping Old Street, developed later, has better-preserved old buildings, and is lined with distinctive shops, making it quite lively.
-The area around Daxi Old Street includes famous attractions such as Daxi Bridge, Li Tengfang Ancient Residence, various temple relics, Wude Hall Cultural Heritage Site, and the Daxi Wood Art Eco-Museum.
-Of course, visitors should also sample traditional Taiwanese snacks at the old street and experience Taiwanese folk games, especially Daxi tofu, moon cakes, peanut candy, douhua (tofu pudding), rice pudding, and tangyuan (glutinous rice balls), all of which are must-try local delicacies!
-It is definitely one of the must-visit spots in Taoyuan to experience authentic Taiwanese flavors!
+The Matsu Wood Art Ecological Museum (Old Town Tour Route) will now gather at the Historical Museum (No. 23, Puji Road, Daxi District).
+Daxi is the earliest developed area in Taoyuan.
+Through the sailing of small boats on the Dahan River for trade with the mainland, many businesses and merchants were established.
+During the Japanese colonial Taisho era, Baroque architectural style became popular, and old streets like Heping Road and Zhongshan Road showcase a fusion of Baroque decorative motifs and traditional Minnan decorative patterns, including Greek pediments, Roman columns, and Chinese symbols of good fortune like fish and bats, creating a unique character of Daxi.
+Heping Old Street, developed later, has preserved its old houses better, with a bustling atmosphere filled with distinctive shops.
+Surrounding Daxi Old Street are famous attractions like Daxi Bridge, Li Teng-fang Ancient Residence, temple antiquities, Wude Hall cultural heritage, and the Matsu Wood Art Ecological Museum.
+Don't miss the chance to taste traditional Taiwanese snacks from the old streets and experience Taiwanese folk games, especially the Daxi tofu, moon cakes, peanut candy, douhua (tofu pudding), bowl cakes, and tangyuan (glutinous rice balls), all of which are must-try local delicacies!
+It is definitely a must-visit spot in Taoyuan to experience authentic Taiwanese flavors!